Criminal defense lawyer, Katarzyna Maluszewski is committed to protecting your rights by providing quality, affordable legal services to you.

 That Board has implemented complex specific procedures which must be followed by any person seeking a pardon, parole or commutation.
-Our criminal defense lawyers (William Watson, III and Katarzyna Maluszewski) are experienced in representing clients before the Board of Pardons and have successfully represented many clients seeking pardons, paroles or commutations.
+Criminal defense lawyer Katarzyna Maluszewski is experienced in representing clients before the Board of Pardons and have successfully represented many clients seeking pardons, paroles or commutations.

 Very often people plead guilty to criminal offenses and discover only later those convictions carry substantial penalties (i.e. employment restrictions) not understood or appreciated when the guilty plea was entered.

-If you have such a problem you may call our office and meet with either Attorney Watson or Attorney Maluszewski to discuss your personal situation and decide which procedures are necessary and best to obtain a pardon or other relief.
+If you have such a problem you may call our office and meet with Attorney Maluszewski to discuss your personal situation and decide which procedures are necessary and best to obtain a pardon or other relief.